What We Need

 - Marketing, fundraising and event organizing

-Assisting with education days ad community outreach projects
+- Assisting with education days and community outreach projects

-Research projects change regularly due to immediate needs of the organisation.
-We prefer to assign a priority project to a volunteer based on that person's experience and interest.
-Volunteers conducting research, should expect to spend half days in the field, often on private and hotel properties.
-Training & supervision in appropriate research techniques are provided.
+Research projects change regularly due to the immediate needs of the organization.
+We prefer to assign a priority project to a volunteer based on the individual's experience and interests.
+Volunteers conducting research should expect to spend half days in the field, often on private and hotel properties.
+We provide training and supervision on appropriate research techniques.